Extending your Lease or Buying your Freehold

 - The Freeholder will serve a counter notice admitting the notice is valid and inevitably propose a higher premium.

 - Negotiations then commence between John D Wood & Co. and the Freeholder's surveyors.
-If no agreement can be reached an application can be made to the Leasehold Valuation Tribunal.
+If no agreement can be reached an application can be made to the First Tier Tribunal.

 - Once the premium is agreed the solicitors prepare the legal documentation.